lagru/Vivaldi-Thumbs-Replacer/README.md

 Vivaldi should now display the new thumbnail.

 ## Contact
-If you have any problems, questions or improvements feel free to contact me on this site or under cuiba.github@mailbox.org.
+If you have any problems, questions or improvements feel free to create an issue regarding the topic.

 ## References